How To Level Floor For Laminate

 The compound you need depends on what your subfloor is made of.

 • Wooden Flooring – These floors are flexible.
-You will need a fibre-reinforced levelling compound.
-These compounds can move the wood whilst maintaining structural integrity.
+You will need a fibre-reinforced levelling compound used in conjunction with proper moisture control, especially in areas with higher humidity..
+These compounds can move with the wood whilst maintaining structural integrity.

 • Concrete Flooring – Concrete is not flexible at all.
 A standard self-levelling compound is best used here unless the concrete is old.
-Then, it’s best to go with a compound that has added bonding agents.
+If you’re dealing with an older concrete subfloor, you might want to consider a compound with added bonding agents or a compound specifically designed for porous surfaces.

 Step 4: Levelling the Subfloor